Contact Point and Consistency: Nailing the Third Shot Drop in Pickleball

 Love pickleball?
 Then you'll love our free newsletter.
 We send the latest news, tips, and highlights for free each week.

-Why Does the Contact Point Matter So Much?
+Why Does the Contact Point Matter So Much for the Third Shot Drop?

 Here's the thing: most players hit their third shot drops all over the place.